legastero/stanza/docs/Reference.md

 ### `new Client(options)`

-Creates a new XMPP client instance, with no plugins loaded.
+Creates a new XMPP client instance.

+*Instantiating a client via this function will not load any built-in plugins.*

 - `options` - An object with the client configuration as described in [client options](#client-options).